Hydrogen-bonded organic framework: Applications

 The porous structures and unique properties guarantee HOFs good application performance in practical fields.
-The applications include but are not limited to gas adsorption, hydrocarbon separation, proton conductivity, and molecular recognition, etc (Fig. 4).
+The applications include but are not limited to gas adsorption, hydrocarbon separation, proton conductivity, and molecular recognition, etc.

 Gas adsorption

 As a kind of networks with tailorable pore size, HOFs could serve as storage containers for gas molecules with certain sizes and interactions.
 The relatively constrained pore size in HOFs could help to store, capture, or separate different small gas molecules, including H2, N2, CO2, CH4, C2H2, C2H4, C2H6 and so on.
-Mastalerz and Oppel reported a special 3D HOFs with triptycene trisbenzimidazolone (TTBI) as constitutional monomers.
+Mastalerz and Oppel reported a special 3D HOF with triptycene trisbenzimidazolone (TTBI) as constitutional monomers.
 Because of the molecular rigidity and stereo construction, 1D channels were formed through the frameworks and the surface area was largely enhanced, to the extent of 2796 m2/g as shown by BET.
 The HOF also presented good adsorption ability of H2 and CO2, as 243 and 80.7 cm3/g at 1 bar at 77 and 273 K, separately.